hasn0life/ulisp-sedit-m5cardputer/README.md

 - Fn-1 --- load text from SD card into buffer, discarding the present one

-- Fn-2 --- show directory of SD card Note: file names for SD card follow the 8.3 standard and thus must be given in capital letters.
+- Fn-2 --- show directory of SD card